rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   Uniformity of nature
     -   Humeanism
     -   Weintraub [^Weintraub1995]
+-   Mill on the uniformity of nature
 -   Russell's inductive turkey
     -   TODO: find Russell ref
     -   Note discussion by French
 -   Goodman: New riddle of induction (grue)
 -   Ayer
+-   Hempel: Raven paradox
+-   Reichenbach
+-   Carnap on confirmation

 Reichenbach: